 - Multiply the volume by the density (in the same units) to get the soil weight

 Volume calculation is a bit tricky if the area you are calculating has an irregular shape.
 Then you need to divide it in several regularly-shaped sections, calculate their volume and topsoil requirements and then sum them up.
+The one-click copy function of our tool should come in handy.
 In case you end up needing to do this for a large number of sections, you might use our summation calculator.
 Approximations are also OK in most cases.

 Topsoil is usually sold in bags in big retail stores and specialized stores, and in bulk by the ton (or tonne) from companies specializing garden supplies.
 The topsoil calculator will help you estimate how much of it do you need and will make it easy to compare bulk orderign versus buying by the bag, as you will always see the per ton price.